A First Time RV and Trailer Owners Buyer’s Guide

 - RVs and trailers, like cars, have model years.

 - When the new models start coming in there are often good deals on last year’s model.
+Always buy at the beginning of the next RV season.

 - You can save buying used